WilfredoIvanhoe/momo-discord/README.md

 Certain functions need a little more help.

-* Playing music off of YouTube requires [youtube-dl](https://github.com/rg3/youtube-dl/) - follow the installation instructions there for your system, and put it in your PATH
+* Playing music off of YouTube requires [youtube-dl](https://github.com/rg3/youtube-dl/) - follow the installation instructions there for your system, and put it in your PATH.
+You will also need [ffmpeg](https://ffmpeg.org/download.html).
 * Playing Themes.moe music (notably, the .webm format) requires [ffmpeg](https://ffmpeg.org/download.html) - download it and place load it up in your PATH

 ---